 RCN representatives

 A trade union representative (rep) is a member who has been elected to represent union members in the organisation where they are employed.
-Here at the RCN, we have three types of accredited rep: learning rep, health and safety rep and steward.
+The RCN has three types of accredited reps: learning rep, health and safety rep, and steward.

 Learning reps

-Support the ambitions of our members by promoting learning and career development.
+Support the ambitions of our members by promoting learning and career development and ensuring employers fulfil their obligations to provide learning and development.
 Learning reps have the most influence in the workplace in the following ways:

 Health and safety reps